BobPalmer/Workshop/README.md

-OSE Workshop - KIS Addon
+﻿OSE Workshop - KIS Addon
 ===

 This is the repository for the OSE Workshop mod for [Kerbal Space Program](http://kerbalspaceprogram.com)